dotaheor/unify-Go-builtin-and-custom-generics/README.md

 Comparing to the current official generic/contract draft, personally, I think this proposal has the following advantages:
-1. support const generic parameters (the draft only supports types now).
+1. supports const generic parameters (the draft only supports types now).
 1. consistent looking of builtin and custom generics.
 1. the body of a generic declaration is totally Go 1 compatible.
-1. using generics is much like calling functions, so it is easy to understand.
+1. uses generics is much like calling functions, so it is easy to understand.
 	* supporting multiple outputs as a mini package.
  	* supporting generic closure.

 ## Overview of this solution